West Cornwall · TR20

 Loft Conversions in Ludgvan

 A well-designed loft conversion adds a bedroom, an en-suite and useful storage to homes that were never built with the upper floor in mind — usually inside permitted development and almost always cheaper per square metre than extending sideways.
-In Ludgvan, that work is shaped by the place itself — Ludgvan is a hilltop village above the A30 north-east of Penzance, with views down to Mounts Bay and a substantial fifteenth-century church at its core, with a building stock that leans toward traditional granite cottages around the church and Victorian villas.
+Reading Ludgvan on the ground is half of the loft conversion job — Ludgvan is a hilltop village above the A30 north-east of Penzance, with views down to Mounts Bay and a substantial fifteenth-century church at its core, with a building stock that leans toward Victorian villas and modern infill on field-edge plots.

 • Conservation Area